Christian novel

-A Christian novel is a Christian literary novel which features Christian media genre conventions.
+Christian novels are a genre of novels in the tradition of Christian literature, written as a work of fiction focusing on religious events and worldviews.

 The tradition of Christian fiction

 Christian novels are works of imaginative literature drawing on Christian themes, theology, and social norms.
 The European Christian literary tradition dates back centuries, and draws on past Christian allegorical literature, such as Dante Alighieri's Divine Comedy and John Bunyan's The Pilgrim's Progress and The Holy War.
 Twentieth century proponents of the Christian novel in English include J.R.R.
-Tolkien, G. K. Chesterton, C.S.
+Tolkien, G. K. Chesterton, Robert Hugh Benson, C.S.
 Lewis, and Madeleine L'Engle.
 Aslan in Lewis' The Lion, the Witch and the Wardrobe allegorically represents Christ, for example, while L'Engle's A Live Coal in the Sea explicitly references the medieval allegorical poem Piers Plowman.